 If you fracture your foot or can’t walk because of arthritis-related ankle pain, it may be time to consider surgery.
-At The Foot Clinic in Tooele, Utah, Richard Luke Jones, DPM, offers minimally invasive foot and ankle surgery to repair damage that causes chronic pain or interferes with your mobility.
+At The Foot Clinic in Tooele, and West Valley City, Utah, Richard Luke Jones, DPM, offers minimally invasive foot and ankle surgery to repair damage that causes chronic pain or interferes with your mobility.
 Using advanced surgical techniques, Dr. Jones can treat arthritis, bunions, hammertoe, and other conditions that affect your feet or ankles.
 To find out if minimally invasive foot and ankle surgery is right for you, call the office today or book an appointment online.

 You may be a candidate for foot and ankle surgery if you have an underlying condition or injury that’s not treatable with medications, physical therapy, or other nonsurgical treatments.

 Dr. Jones may recommend foot and ankle surgery to address: